 Papua New Guinea Logistics: Transit in Port Moresby

 Despite everything you may have heard.
-Transiting through Port Moresby and even an overnight stay there is not the near-death experience you may have been led to believe.
+Transiting through Port Moresby, or an overnight stay there, is not the near-death experience you may have been led to believe.
 Yes, there is an element of danger if you do the wrong things and go to the wrong places.
 But that applies anywhere you go…

 If you are transiting the same day from international arrivals to domestic departures, it’s very straightforward.
 This link will explain about visas, getting through immigration, baggage collection, money exchange and how to change terminals in Port Moresby.

 If you have to stay overnight, the good news is that there are a lot more accommodation options in Port Moresby than there used to be.
-But the bad news is that they tend to be quite expensive… That said, virtually all of the hotels will arrange airport transfers for you as part of the package so you will be quite safe!
+The bad news is that they tend to be quite expensive… But virtually all of the hotels will arrange airport transfers for you as part of the package – so you will be quite safe!

 So when something goes wrong in one location there is a knock-on effect for the rest of the day.

 There is also an effective black-out period when flights have to stop because they may not be able to land at their destination.
-So while you might make it through check-in at the domestic terminal.
-Sat waiting patiently for your flight to be called… But you can never be sure it will go until you are in the air.
+So while you might make it through check-in at the domestic terminal and sat waiting patiently for your flight to be called… You can never be sure it will go until you are in the air.